Need fresh thinking? Help is a few keystrokes away.

 Even the best grand opening will fail unless you get the basics right.
 Your food—taste and presentation—must be perfect.
 And the customer service your employees provide must be polished and professional.
 To work out the kinks, consider a soft opening—a week or two where you open to no fanfare or publicity.
 This will give you time to make everything picture-perfect.

 Before you can create a strategy for your grand opening, be sure to know who you want as customers.
 Are you going for millennials?
 An older age group?
 Families?
 Busy business professionals?
 This may sound like a simple step, but nothing may be more important in the food service industry.

 Unless you’re part of a chain that restricts décor, take the time to truly understand the neighborhood and community in which your restaurant is located.
 You don’t want to blend in and disappear, but you want your restaurant to be complementary to the businesses around it.
 If your restaurant is situated near gallery row, then consider bringing an “artsy” feel to your interior.
 How about a rotating display of works by new artists for customers to enjoy?

 Consider having a grand opening week rather than a single day.
 This will help you appeal to more people and make an extended splash to selected groups of customers.
-On the first Monday, you can offer special deals only for teachers.
+On the first Monday, you can offer special food and beverage deals only for teachers.
 On Tuesdays, honor local firefighters and police with exclusive discounts.
 On Wednesday, offer free beverages to people who work on your street when they stop in.
 You get the idea—give every day a unique theme and pay respect to the people you want as loyal customers.